When tension is just a fluctuation: How noisy data affect model comparison: Benefits of data compression

-This may seem paradoxical because compression can at best preserve information, so how can it facilitate a more precise determination of evidence?
-In the context of Fig.~\ref{fig:sketch} compression reduces the scatter between the model parameter and the data, so that for a given parameter the data varies little and thus the evidence is known precisely.
-Conversely, a broad likelihood and/or a high-dimensional data vector lead to large variations in possible realisations of data.
-While this has no bearing on the posterior, and therefore information content, it increases the probability that a certain level of tension or model preference is owed to a particularly (un)lucky noise realisation of the data vector and does not reflect a physical trend.
+This may seem paradoxical because compression can at best preserve information, raising the question of how it can facilitate a more precise determination of evidence.
+In the context of Fig.~\ref{fig:sketch}, compression reduces the scatter between the model parameter and the data, so that for a given parameter the data vary little and thus the evidence is known precisely.
+Conversely, a broad likelihood and/or a high-dimensional data vector lead(s) to large variations in possible realisations of data.
+While this has no bearing on the posterior, and therefore on the information content, it increases the probability that a certain level of tension or model preference is owed to a particularly (un)lucky noise realisation of the data vector and does not reflect a physical trend.

-As a proof of concept, we adopt the \citet{prince19} approach using the provided software\footnote{\texttt{https://github.com/heatherprince/planck-lite-py}} and compress the \textit{Planck} temperature (TT) power spectra into the six cosmological parameters of a spatially flat $\Lambda$CDM model (nuisance parameters are marginalised over pre-compression).
-We then determine the $\chi^2_{\rm min}$ for the compressed real data, as well as for new data realisations generated from the compressed likelihood.
-We find an extremely small $\chi^2_{\rm min} \approx 1.4 \times 10^{-8}$ for the real data and similar values for the noise realisations, with standard deviation of $4.4 \times 10^{-9}$.
+As a proof of concept, we adopted the \citet{prince19} approach, using the provided software\footnote{\texttt{https://github.com/heatherprince/planck-lite-py}}, and compressed the \textit{Planck} temperature anisotropy power spectra into the six cosmological parameters of a spatially flat $\Lambda$CDM model (nuisance parameters are marginalised over pre-compression).
+We then determined the $\chi^2_{\rm min}$ for the compressed real data, as well as for new data realisations generated from the compressed likelihood.
+We find an extremely small $\chi^2_{\rm min} $ ($\approx 1.4 \times 10^{-8}$) for the real data and similar values for the noise realisations, with a standard deviation of $4.4 \times 10^{-9}$.
 Hence, practically noise-free evidence measurements from \textit{Planck} are indeed possible.